AppImage/docs.appimage.org/source/introduction/concepts.rst

 One app = one file
 ------------------

 AppImages are simple to understand.
 Every AppImage is a regular file, and every AppImage contains exactly one app with all its dependencies.
-Once the AppImage is :ref:`made executable <ref-how-to-run-appimage>`, a user can just run it, e.g. by double clicking it in their desktop environment's file manager or by running it from the console.
+Once the AppImage is :ref:`made executable <how-to-run-appimage>`, a user can just run it, e.g. by double clicking it in their desktop environment's file manager or by running it from the console.

-.. _ref-opinion-reusable-frameworks:
 .. note::

    On a regular basis, `users ask <https://github.com/AppImage/AppImageKit/issues/848>`__ about implementing support for some sort of "reusable/shared frameworks".
 These frameworks are supposed to contain bundles of libraries which are needed by more than one AppImage, and hence could save some disk space.
 For management, they suggest complex automagic systems that will automatically fetch the "frameworks" from the Internet if they're not available, or some complicated, mostly manual methods how users could bundle frameworks together with the AppImages on portable disks like USB drives.